Morning Musume: 2022: Chisaki Morito's and Kaede Kaga's graduations and 16th Generation

 On September 3, it was announced that Kaga Kaede is set to graduate from Morning Musume and Hello!
 Project on December 10 at the final concert of the Morning Musume '22 25th Anniversary Concert Tour "Singin' To The Beat", so that she will be able to go and study dancing.
 On September 14, Morning Musume '22 announced their 25 Shuunen Kinen -Asu wo Tsukuru no wa Kimi- Audition during the Morning Musume '22 Kessei 25 Shunen Kinen FC Event "Musume × Fan×Fun! × Dai Kansha-sai!" concert.
 This was to look for a 17th generation.

 On December 21, Morning Musume '22 released their 72nd single, Swing Swing Paradise / Happy birthday to Me!.

 On December 27, it was announced that Mizuki Fukumura is set to graduate from Morning Musume and Hello!
-Project after their concert tour to be held in November 29, 2023.
+Project after their concert tour to be held on November 29, 2023.

 2023: Mizuki Fukumura's graduation and 17th Generation

 On January 1, Morning Musume '22 changed their name to Morning Musume '23.

 On March 23, it was announced that Morning Musume'23 (and other Hello!
 Project groups) would perform at the "Sayonara Nakano Sun Plaza Music Festival" on June 11.
 It will be held at the Nakano Sunplaza, which will be closed in July this year as a culmination of its 50-year history.
 On March 31, Morning Musume'23 appears on Space Shower TV in collaboration with Station ID and Tsuribu Tokyo (filmmakers), who help them celebrate their anniversary.
 With the title "Running through the Future", Tsuribu Tokyo, who produced and directed the video, wanted to express the figure that runs strongly through the currents of the time.

 On April 30, Morning Musume'23 performed at Japan Jam 2023 in Chiba Soga Sports Park.

 On May 17, it was announced that Morning Musume'23 would perform at rockin'on presents Rock in Japan FES 2023.
 On May 23, it was announced that Morning Musume 25 Shuunen Kinen Shin Member Audition -Asu wo Tsukuru no wa Kimi- winners Haruka Inoue and Ako Yumigeta has joined the group as the 17th generation.

 On August 30, the group released their 9th best album Morning Musume Best Selection ~The 25 Shuunen~.